 I was cleaning the garage with my dad to free up some space upstairs.
 The three of us had moved into a well-meaning but expensive apartment after getting bounced from place to place, catalyzed by career changes, study abroads, and a foreclosure.
 The first months neccesitated us to cohabitate with what was usually out of sight, a family of grey Sterilite containers glaring at us as a physical manifestation of procrastination.
 Unable to face our hesitations, my dad rented out a garage, not at all far from the apartment.
 Our problems now cost us money, but within painless boundaries.
 Stocked with stuff important enough to retain but not enough to have at arms reach, we were rearranging the milleu of dust and cardboard with a passive sort of temperament.
 We knew neither of us had the heart to throw anything away, it's a familial trait that's plagued multiple moves.
 As proof of this, a forgotten bottle of SSRI's surfaced.
 So forgotten I was surprised to find my name on them.

 It was an odd sensation to have something so significant be seemingly eclipsed by everything else, tucked away in a proximate relative to the trash can.
 At the time I was reasonably content, my schoolwork progressing as expected and my personal life, if a bit unfulfilling, was just fine.
 Its renewed presense was proof that my emotions then were as transient as when I was at my lowest: A benign reassurance both sanguine and terrifying.
 And yet, something managed to eclipse that time in my life.
-Was it a numerical sensory overshadowing, or a unconscious choice to shed the intertwined emotional baggage?
+Was it a numerical sensory overshadowing, or a unconscious choice to shed the intertwined emotional baggage associated with those years?
 Iunno.
 But that bottle of anti-depressants stuck with me and I threw it inside my nostalgia box, a distant relative to the childhood toys, plane tickets, and candy wrappers.

 My issues, while not marked by opaque quantifiable trauma, was a proper nuisance.
 A few persistent anxieties with no proximate solutions coagulated into a lingering, polemic voice hanging over my head.
 It constantly parroted that my apex was over, that continuing to live this way was self-infliction.
 My hopeful insistence that "the best was yet to come" would turn maladaptive once things didn't work out.
 Constantly waiting, waiting for something to sweep me off my feet, to transcend and transform my day-to-day.